whatsmynameagain/GDClaw/README.md

 ## Bugs introduced in Godot 3.x updates

--Enemies fly away when defeated instead of bouncing and falling off.
+- Enemies fly away when defeated instead of bouncing and falling off.

--Inventory add-on fails to correctly detect valid selected objects (likely a problem with class names and inheritance)
+- Inventory add-on fails to correctly detect valid selected objects (likely a problem with class names and inheritance)

+- > second crate in a stack has the wrong z value when the bottom crates are broken.

+- Inventory manager is broken